drkthng/blog-v3/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>{{page.desc}}
 {: .intro}

 When you write an opinion in your blog, there can be mixed reactions from your readers.
-There are people who agree with you, There are some who don't agree with you and few have a different opinion all together.
-But how will you know what their reaction is if you don't give them the option to express!?
+There are people who agree with you, there are some who may not agree with you and there are few who may have a different opinion all together.
+But how will you know what their opinion is if you don't give them the option to express!?
 {: .clear}

 <div class="clear"></div>